RiccardoBiondi/segmentation/docs/source/installation.rst

 The full list of prerequisites is the following:

 - numpy>=1.17
-- scikit-learn>=0.20.3
 - opencv-python
 - pandas>=0.25.3
 - tdqm
 - SimpleITK

-The lung extraction is performed by using apre-trained UNet, so plese ensure to have installed the lungmask_ package.
-For more information about how the network is trained, please refers here_.

 Installation
 ------------

-First of all ensure to have the right python version and the package for the lung extraction correctly installed

 To install this package first of all you have to clone the repositories from github :